Brucewongfromcanton/househustlers/README.md

 ### **Setup Instructions**

+To allow users to run the model and make predictions, you can add instructions for running the server along with details on how to execute predictions via the frontend or directly using the backend API.
+Here’s an expanded README section:

 #### **1. Install Dependencies**
 Make sure you have all required packages installed.
 You can do this by running: